-St Mark's believes it is crucial that any such concerns, including those which do not meet the allegation/harm threshold are shared responsibly and confidentially with the right person, and recorded and dealt with appropriately.
+We believe it is crucial that any such concerns, including those which do not meet the allegation/harm threshold are shared responsibly and confidentially with the right person, and recorded and dealt with appropriately.
 This will also protect staff from potential false allegations or misunderstandings.

-St Mark's School's low-level concerns policy is also set out within the staff code of conduct as per KCSIE 2022.
+Our low-level concerns policy is also set out within the staff code of conduct as per KCSIE 2023